 Fig. 7.
-Amplitudes of multi-scale wavelet coefficients for the "Einstein" image.
+Amplitudes of multi-scale wavelet coefficients for an image of Albert Einstein.
 Each subimage shows coefficient amplitudes of a subband obtained by convolution with a filter of a different scale and orientation, and subsampled by an appropriate factor.
 Coefficients that are spatially near each other within a band tend to have similar amplitudes.
 In addition, coefficients at different orientations or scales but in nearby (relative) spatial positions tend to have similar amplitudes.